-In default of promulgation within the time periods required, the law enters automatically into force following the declaration of the Supreme Court.
+In default of promulgation within the time periods required, the law enters automatically into force following the declaration of the Constitutional Council.

-The President of Faso can, after [the] opinion of the Prime Minister and of the President of the Chamber of Representatives, submit to referendum any bill of the law concerning [primarily] questions of national interest.
+The President of Faso can, after [the] opinion of the Prime Minister, of the President of the National Assembly and of the President of the Chamber of Representatives, submit to referendum any bill of the law concerning [primarily] questions of national interest.